Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/visual-editor.md

 # About the visual editor <Lifecycle status='beta'/>

 <p style={{ color: '#717d7d', fontSize: '1.1em' }}>
-The dbt Cloud visual editor helps analysts quickly create, edit, and visualize dbt models through a visual, drag-and-drop experience and with a built-in AI for custom code generation.
+The dbt Cloud visual editor helps anyone quickly access and transform data through a visual, drag-and-drop experience and with a built-in AI for custom code generation.
 </p>

 :::tip Beta feature